rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter6/DMDB_BN_CH6.md

     WHERE title LIKE 'Star ____';
 ```

-Remark: The convention taken by SQL is that wto consecutive apostrophes in a string represent a single apostrophe and do not end the string.
+Remark: The convention taken by SQL is that two consecutive apostrophes in a string represent a single apostrophe and do not end the string.
 Thus, `''s` in a pattern is matched by a single apostrophe followed by an `s`.

 ### 6.1.5 Dates and Times
+A `date` constant is represented by the keyword `DATE` followed by a quoted string of a special form.
+For example, `'1948-05-14'` follows the required form, i.e. is of the form `'YYYY-MM-DD'`.

+A `time` constant is represented similarly by the keyword `TIME` and a quoted string.
+For example, `'15:00:02.5'` is of the required form.

+To combine dates and times we use a value of type `TIMESTAMP`.
+These values consist of the keyword TIMESTAMP, a date value, and a time value.
+Thus, `TIMESTAMP '1948-05-14 12:00:00'` represents noon on May 14, 1948.

+### 6.1.6 Null Values and Comparisons Involving NULL
+SQL allows attributes to have a special value `NULL`, which is called the *null value*.
+The most common interpretations for the null value are:
+- *Value unknown*
+- *Value inapplicable*
+- *Value withheld*

+In `WHERE` clauses, we must be prepared for the possibility that a component of some tuple we are examining may be NULL.
+We must remember that:
+1. When we operate on a `NULL` and any value, including another `NULL`, using an arithmetic operator like $\times$ or $+$, the result is `NULL`.
+2. When we compare a `NULL` value and any value, including another NULL, using a comparison operator like $=$ or $>$, the result is `UNKNOWN`.

+The correct way to ask if $x$ has the value `NULL` is with the expression `x IS NULL`.
+Similarly, `x IS NOT NULL` has the value `TRUE` unless the value of $x$ is `NULL`.

+### 6.1.7 The Truth-Value UNKNOWN